brainstormforce/header-footer-elementor/readme.txt

 2. After the template is reade, Assign the template to be header or footer replacement.

 == Changelog ==

+= 1.0.6 =
+- New: Option to display the header/footer on the pages using Elementor Canvas Template.

 = 1.0.5 =
 - Fix: Correctly check if Elementor actually is active before using its methods.
 This fixes errors for sites using older versions of PHP where Elementor does not actually get activated.